Are you an adviser? Go to Unbiased Pro

 One popular reason for buying a secondary property is to profit from a strong housing market.

-The usual approach is to buy a cheap property that probably needs a lot of work, renovate or extend it, and then quickly sell it as a finished product.
+The usual approach is to buy a cheap property that probably needs a lot of work, renovate or extend it, and then quickly sell it when it’s finished.

 During a property boom, this can be lucrative, but it is high risk – if the market stalls or crashes (as it has done in the past), you can lose a lot of money and be left with a half-finished home you can’t sell.